Raggedy Ann & Andy: A Musical Adventure: Initial release

 Upon its initial release, Raggedy Ann & Andy: A Musical Adventure received mixed reviews from critics.
 The film was praised for its animation, voice cast, and songs.
-Film critic Robert Ebert stated that he "enjoyed [the film] fully, without the slightest need to revert to my childhood."
+Film critic Roger Ebert stated that he "enjoyed [the film] fully, without the slightest need to revert to my childhood."
 He praised the animation and concluded that "[children will] enjoy Raggedy Ann anytime."
 Jay Alan Quantril called it the "most delightful film to be released in many a year."
 He praised the animation as "all done with such artistry and integrity" and the songs as "memorable if a little less than inspired."
 Rob Edelman commented that it is a "captivating film for children", comparing the film to the "best of Disney" and praising the "imaginative" animation, direction, screenplay, and "pleasant if memorable" songs.
 Candice Russell of Knight-Ridder Newspapers was favorable about the film, stating that the film has a "psychedelic array of colors, delightfully goofy characters, an ingenious story filled with danger and escape, a score by Joe Raposo, and humor sure to please mom and dad as well as the kids."

 Suzanne Bowers of Film Information called the film's animation "excellent", the songs "easy for all ages to take", the music "catchy", and the film's mood "buoyant".
 Film Feedback from the Communication Commission, National Council of Churches stated that "children and adults who are young at heart will find much to enjoy and think about in [the film]."
 Peter Schillaci of Mass Media Newsletter stated that "creative style, gorgeous color, clear action, and some fine voices make this one children's film which won't put adults to sleep."
 A.H.
 Weiler of The New York Times commented that the film is "both a rare and welcome addition to the entertainment offered pre-teens these days."
 Gay Zieger praised the animation and music score of the film.
 The Marin Motion Picture and TV Council reviewed that the characters made this film a "rare treat".
 Bob Thomas of Associated Press praised the animation and characters in his "At the Movies" review.
 R.C.
 Staab praised the "good" animation and "pleasant" songs in his review.
 Keith Jones of Register Staff called the music "bright and catchy" and the animation "superb".